RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

   }
 };
 ```
-First, note the signature - two arguments are passed in, both are objects with multiple (potentially) fields.
+Note the signature - just as with the built in mix ins two arguments are passed in,
+both are objects with multiple (potentially) fields.
 The first one is passed to your mix in by vui-ad-hoc-alexa-recognizer automatically.
 It contains intent name,
 utterance that matched, and the result to be returned to the user.
+The second one contains the arguments specified in the config.json (nothing in this case).

 Here this code checks to see if the result already has a CountSlot value.
 If not - it will attempt to determine whether
 it's 1 or 2 by looking at the utterance and updating the result with "injected" CountSlot.